icpc-live/autoanalyst/CHECKLIST.md

 - Run the database reset scripts, and verify that there are no messages shown in iCat.
   Since there's currently not a single script that will clear all the tables, carefully check that the database is empty.
-- Delete all files in the githomes directory.
-Including the hidden .git directory.
+- Delete all files in the `githomes` directory.
+Including the hidden `.git` directory.
   The exact location is determined by the `teambackup` configuration, but it's typically `~/githomes`.
 The entire directory can be removed.
 This shouldn't be cleared during a contest as the history won't be recreated.
 - Populate the database with information about contest, problem set, and teams through JSON from the CDS.
+  This is done with `code_analyzer/importConfig.py`, but you need to make sure that we get the correct data.
+- Set the MyICPC and ICPC Live passwords to the same as their CDS passwords.
+  The feed shouldn't be used for testing whether the password is correctly set, as it doesn't require a password.
 - Fill out `code_analyzer/populate.sql` with likely directory names for the different problems.
 Import it into the database.
 - Make sure that `katalyzer.notifications.suppressUntil` isn't set, or the Katalyzer won't tweet until it reaches that minute.
-- Initialize the githomes directory by running the code_analyzer/prephomes.py script
+- Initialize the githomes directory by running the `code_analyzer/prephomes.py` script
-- Set up screens for the Code Analyzer and the Katalyzer, using `screen -S code-analyzer` and `screen -S katalyzer`.
-You can reconnect with for example `screen -r katalyzer`.
 - Start the code analyzer.
   In the directory `code_analyzer`, run `./githomes.py`.
-It doesn't return your shell, so make sure you run it inside the code-analyzer screen.
+It doesn't return your shell, so make sure you create a screen with `screen -S code-analyzer`.
 Be aware that if the CDS connection is interrupted, the Code Analyzer might crash.
 Hence, start it just before the contest starts.
+  Use `screen -r code-analyzer` to reconnect to this screen.
 - Start Katalyzer, and verify that the scoreboard is working.
-  In the directory `katalyze`, run `./run_katalyze.sh`.
-Do this inside the katalyzer screen.
+  In the directory `katalyze`, run `./run_katalyze.sh` after creating a screen using `screen -S katalyzer`.
 Be aware that if the CDS connection is interrupted, the Katalyzer might silently stop working.
 Hence, start it just before the contest starts.
 - Test if the team camera video feeds work.
-Accesible from the scoreboard in iCat.
+Accessible from the scoreboard in iCat.
 - Test if the team desktop video feeds work.
 Accessible from the scoreboard in iCat.
 - Check that DomJudge is reset